 Establishing Relevant Metrics

-The foundation of the digital workplace is data and the systems used to create and move it.
-Collecting data on a system for analysis plays a major role in why a digital workplace is so much more efficient than a traditional workplace.
+The foundation of the digital workplace is data, and the systems used to create and move it.
+Collecting data on a system for analysis plays a significant role in why a digital workplace is more efficient than a traditional workplace.

 With the right platform, a business manager can monitor various real-time data on operational performance.
 From there, management can detect and resolve vulnerabilities and inefficiencies quickly.

-Part of a strategy for planning a digital transition is to prioritize the metrics that define an operation's success.
+Part of planning a digital transition strategy is to prioritize the metrics that define an operation's success.
 By integrating a workplace with IoT sensors, analysts can get instant reports on the data that matters most to the company.
-This ability to tap into real-time data is particularly helpful for warehouses that store volumes of inventory.
+This ability to tap into real-time information is beneficial for warehouses that store volumes of inventory.

 Investing in Useful Technology